alchemyplatform/aa-sdk/site/packages/aa-signers/arcana-auth/getAddress.md

       content: ArcanaAuthSigner • getAddress
   - - meta
     - name: description
-      content: Overview of the getAddress method on ArcanaAuthigner
+      content: Overview of the getAddress method on ArcanaAuthSigner
   - - meta
     - property: og:description
       content: Overview of the getAddress method on ArcanaAuthSigner